 Initially I was going to break down each leg into individual posts, but it would mean multiple posts spread over weeks.
 It’s confusing when I see it done on other sites, so I broke it down into just four lengthy posts.
 You’re welcome!
 The previous post was about the logistics.
 This is about the first leg leading up to Cleveland.

 San Diego to Colorado: Leaving at 3 a.m.

 “Early” for us was 3 a.m.
 Yup, you read that correctly.
 If you know anything about me, you know it takes me a very scientific 1.5 hours to get ready in the morning without rushing.
 So I woke up at 1:30 a.m. hoping to trick my body into its regular schedule.
 And it worked.

 By the time the sun was up, we were already on the outer fringes of Las Vegas.
 I was glad we cleared Las Vegas so early considering we’ve done that trip a few times.
 Everything past Las Vegas was unfamiliar territory.

 We clipped Arizona to cross into Utah.
 The scenery started to change dramatically.
 Painted mountains filled out the landscape.
 I think Doctor even enjoyed the pee break while checking out the sights.
 It was warm and no clouds in the sky.
 I wouldn’t mind spending more time in Utah but we were aiming to bunk in Colorado the first night.
-To help us along, the speed limit in Iowa was as fast as 80 miles per an hour.
+To help us along, the speed limit in Utah was as fast as 80 miles per an hour.

 The western part of Colorado doesn’t have any big cities until you cross the Rocky Mountains, which we did at night during a full moon.